Lanzoor/vscode-tweaks/README.md

 # 🎨✨ Welcome to VSCode Tweaks! ✨🎨

-Hey there! 👋 Ready to supercharge your VSCode with **beautiful effects, animations, and overlays** that’ll make your editor come alive?
+Hey there! 👋 Ready to supercharge your VSCode with **effects, animations, and overlays** that’ll make your editor come alive?
 Let’s get your VSCode looking absolutely aesthetic.
 Follow along!
 It gets a bit manual, but I promise - it will be worth it!

 **Make sure to read this till the end, because there are lot's of FAQs you might need to consider!**